 Direct thermal labels are used for direct thermal printers.
 The printer works by applying heat to its print head.
 As the label passes through the hot print head, the chemically treated label darkens to produce your image.

-- The label will fade in 6 to 12 months
+The label printing will fade in 6 to 12 months.

 Best Used For:

 Since the direct thermal label can easily fade, it is used for temporary information.